GeoLiang90/bash/README.md

 ## Attempted:
-  * Tried to implement piping
+  * Tried to implement piping, but wc in the test commands file keeps reading without termination.

 ## Bugs:
   * Cannot execute redirections that involve multiple > or < unless its restrictive order < and > only
   * Exit occasionally does not work
   * No command after semicolon seg faults
+  * Cannot pipe.
+Second command does not receive EOF.
+However, the pipe created certainly holds STDOUT of the first command.

 ## Files & Function Headers:
   gash.c